hmcts/vh-infra-core/README.md

-# vh-shared-infrastructure
+# vh-infra-core
-space for sharedservice infrastructure for the VH project
+Repository for the Video Hearings Core Infrastructure.

 ### Adding ADO Librarys to Key Vault